Move over, Ghibli – caricatures are the next ChatGPT trend

 Ms Jessica Eaves Mathews, a US-based lawyer, cautioned against the new caricature trend, which she said furthers the normalisation of providing AI models with increasingly personal details in the name of what appears to be harmless fun.

-Ms Mathews, who specialises in AI, trademark and copyright laws, as well as privacy and data protection, said that those who feed their personal information into ChatGPT risk making themselves “easier to find, easier to map, easier to target”.
+Ms Mathews, who specialises in AI, trademark and copyright law, as well as privacy and data protection, said those who feed their personal information into ChatGPT risk making themselves “easier to find, easier to map, easier to target”.

 After all, OpenAI is a private company whose entire business model depends on collecting, processing and leveraging data at enormous scale, she said, urging users to exercise restraint and protect their personal data, while also reminding them that free products are not truly free.